 Understanding Home Buyer Psychology: Niceville, Fort Walton Beach & Shalimar

-TL;DR: Buyers make home decisions emotionally and justify them rationally.
-If you understand the four main buyer types shopping in Niceville, Fort Walton Beach, and Shalimar and the three psychological triggers that move them from interested to committed you'll stop losing deals for reasons that have nothing to do with your price.
+Buyers make home decisions emotionally and justify them rationally.
+If you understand the four main buyer types shopping in Niceville, Fort Walton Beach, and Shalimar, and the three psychological triggers that move them from interested to committed, you will stop losing deals for reasons that have nothing to do with your price.

 Nineteen years of sitting across the table from buyers, and I can tell you this with confidence: nobody buys a house the way they think they buy a house.

 They walk in telling you they need four bedrooms, a two-car garage, and a specific school district.
 Then they fall in love with a three-bedroom cottage because it had a screened back porch and it smelled like someone had been baking.
-That's not a flaw in how humans operate.
-That's just how decisions actually work.
+That is not a flaw in how humans operate.
+That is just how decisions actually work.

-If you're selling a home in Niceville, Fort Walton Beach, or Shalimar, understanding the psychology behind buyer decisions isn't just interesting — it's worth money.
-Let me walk you through what I've actually observed, not what a textbook says.
+If you are selling a home in Niceville, Fort Walton Beach, or Shalimar, understanding the psychology behind buyer decisions is not just interesting.
+It is worth money.

 Why Buyers Are Never Purely Logical

-Every buyer walks in with two voices in their head running simultaneously.
+Every buyer walks in with two voices running simultaneously.

 The first voice is emotional.
-It's firing the second they pull up to the curb.
+It fires the second they pull up to the curb.
 Is this place safe?
 Does it feel like home?
 Can I picture my family here?
-These judgments happen in about three seconds and they're almost impossible to reverse.
+These judgments happen in about three seconds and are almost impossible to reverse.

 The second voice is analytical.
 It kicks in during the inspection period and the appraisal.
 It compares square footage, calculates cost per foot, and asks whether the HVAC is original.